artificial-intelligence-class/artificial-intelligence-class.github.io/index.md

 : XXX

 Time and place
-: In Fall 2021, the course will be in-person and broadcast live via Zoom.
+: In Fall 2022, the course will be in-person in Myerson B1 and broadcast live via Zoom.
 You are not obligated to attend in person.
 Everyone is welcome to watch the videos from home.
 : All lecture materials will be recorded and uploaded for students wishing to participate remotely.
 We also have [pre-recorded lectures available for review](modules.html).
 : The first day of class is Tuesday, August 30, 2022.
 : The first day of office hours will be Tuesday, September 6, 2022.